 The City of Glenorchy is Tasmania's fourth largest city.
 Glenorchy is in the Greater Hobart metropolitan area in Southern Tasmania.
 It is about 7 km north of Tasmania's capital city, Hobart, and is nestled below the Wellington Range on the western shore of the River Derwent.

-Looking for hikes and trails in Montrose Foreshore Community Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Montrose Foreshore Community Park?
+Try these trails with a similar difficulty grade.

 Favourite